MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 Well done, you just completed a more advanced scenario that included hybrid work queue processing!

-### Work Queues actions in Power Automate desktop (PAD)
+### Desktop flow-based work queue processing in Power Automate desktop (PAD)

 The first step to using work queue actions in Power Automate desktop is to create a work queue in the environment that you are working in and load some queue items with data to be consumed downstream.
-Queue items can be loaded into a work queue through a desktop flow, cloud flow or in bulk as outlined here which populates queue times.
+Queue items can be loaded into a work queue through a desktop flow, cloud flow or in bulk as outlined [here](https://learn.microsoft.com/power-automate/desktop-flows/work-queues-bulk-import) which populates queue times.
 In this example, some queue items have been added manually into a work queue to explain how actions in Power Automate desktop can be used.

 The work queue items have been created and the value field includes text in JSON format that will be used downstream in the desktop flow.

    :::image type="content" source="media/work-queues/work-queue-padwqitems.png" alt-text="Screenshot of work queue items available to be processed in Power Automate desktop." lightbox="media/work-queues/work-queue-padwqitems.png":::

-This example flow will be used for demo purposes.
-In short, this mimics a process that would consume a work queue item from the cloud, process the data included in the value field and convert it to a custom object to be processed downstream.
-Note that you do not need to use JSON, or custom objects, but it is a convenient way to pack and sort data stored in the value field.
+The example flow we will be using to demonstrate work queue action usage mimics a process that would consume a work queue item from the cloud, process the data included in the value field and convert it to a custom object to be processed downstream.
+Note that  it is not mandatory to use JSON  or custom objects as values for your work queue items, but it can be a useful method for organizing values that have multiple properties and follow a specific schema.

    :::image type="content" source="media/work-queues/work-queue-pad-df.png" alt-text="Screenshot of desktop flow process used for this tutorial." lightbox="media/work-queues/work-queue-pad-df.png":::

-1. **The Process work queue items (Preview)** action is used to designate which work queue to consume items from and process in your desktop flow.
-The action can be configured to select a work queue from a list using the dropdown arrow, pass a variable, or type in the name.
+1. The **Process work queue items (Preview)** action is used to designate which work queue to consume items from and process in your desktop flow.
+The action can be configured to select a work queue from a list using the dropdown arrow, pass a variable including the queue name.
 When run, this action works by bringing in the first (oldest) item from the work queue into your flow which contains a status of **queued**.
-Once the queue item begins processing in your flow, the status of the queue item automatically changes to **processing**.
+Once the queue item begins processing in your flow, its status automatically changes to **processing**.

    :::image type="content" source="media/work-queues/work-queue-pad-wqirocessing.png" alt-text="Screenshot of work queue item in in **processing** state." lightbox="media/work-queues/work-queue-pad-wqirocessing.png":::